 The Provost establishes minimum funding levels.

-Clinical fellows at the School of Medicine must be funded at the PGY level established by the Graduate Medical Education (GME) office at Stanford Hospitals & Clinics.
+Clinical fellows at the SoM must be funded at the PGY level established by GME at Stanford Hospitals & Clinics.
 For more information on pay levels contact GME.

 Departments may establish their own guidelines as long as funding rates meet or exceed those established by the University.